PooryaSharifi/deepdivarfake/README.md

 # deepdivarfake
-divarGAN; a generator which can generate fake advertising widget which can dodge divar's judges
+divarGAN; a generator which can generate fake advertising widgets which can dodge divar's judges

 a powerful attack to ebayish ecommerces are fake or old reformated widgets that spreads throw app and decrease user experience (spam widgets).